Peter Hall

 How GDPR applies specifically to educational institutions

 The UK GDPR splits the act of handling personal data into two roles – Data Processors and Data Controllers.
-In most data processing activities, the educational institution will be the data controller, meaning it will determine whose information to collect, the types of data it needs and why collection is necessary.
+In most education data processing activities, the institution will be the data controller, meaning it will determine whose information to collect, the types of data it needs and why collection is necessary.
 Data Processors on the other hand are responsible for the actual collection, storage, security and retention of the data.
 These are typically third-party suppliers to the educational institution but can also be the institution itself.
 Regardless, both roles are required to comply with the data protection principles.

 The principles protect Personally Identifiable Information (PII), and also identify types of data as likely to be more sensitive and requiring stronger legal protection (known as special category data), such as personal data revealing racial or ethnic origin, genetic data; biometric data (where used for identification purposes) and data concerning health.